- General guidelines

-- Bring a filled in appointment form during your visit.
+- You bring a filled out appointment form during your visit.
 When applying for an eID card for minors, both (!) parents or the legal guardian must sign the form.

-- For Kids-ID's for a children under 6 years old, please forward us an application form, signed by both (!) parents or the legal guardian (proof required), two recent passport photos (45mm x 35mm) in colour and proof of payment (see rates) by post or in person.
+- For Kids-ID's for children less than 6 years old, please forward us the filled out application form, signed by both (!) parents or the legal guardian (proof required), two recent passport photos (45mm x 35mm) in colour and proof of payment (see rates) by post or in person (appointment).

 - Your current identity card must be submitted.
 If you no longer have your old ID-card, see Loss/Theft (see below).

 - Is your current eID still valid?
 You can keep your current card until the new one is available.
 When you send us your old eID/Kids-ID, make sure to cut the card in two.